CHILD CARE ASSISTANCE

 - Child care assistance is not available during the summer semester.

-- The program does not cover child care registration or enrollment fees, health assessment or immunization fees, or other child care costs not associated with the monthly charge for enrollment.
+- The program does not cover child care registration or enrollment fees, health assessment or immunization fees, or other child care costs not associated with daily/weekly/monthly charges for enrollment.

-- If a student drops below the 6 credit hour minimum, drops below the 50% on-campus course rate, or withdraws from classes entirely, they will be removed from the program; the program will stop providing assistance on the date that the student becomes ineligible (drops courses) and the student will be responsible for any charges incurred after that date.
+- If a student drops below the 6 credit hour minimum or withdraws from classes entirely, they will be removed from the program.

 Have questions about the Child Care Assistance Program?
-Contact Michelle Joyner in the Foundation office.
+Contact NSCC’s Student Resource Manager, April Robinson.

 Need financial assistance with child care?
 Please complete the application for assistance.